itbusina/testlemon-docs/docs/docs/pages/platform/overview/quick-start.md

+---
+description: "Get started with TestLemon quickly.
+Learn how to create API test collections, run Docker containers, set up monitoring, and execute automated tests with simple YAML or JSON configurations."
+---

 # Quick start

 There are multiple options how to run test collection.
 Follow the steps below to create a collection and run the tests.